 If your employer is still in business, it usually has to make sure the scheme has enough funds to provide the full entitlement to members.

 If an employer is going out of business without enough funds in its pension scheme, the Pension Protection Fund may be able provide compensation, but this may not be the full amount of the pension you’ve accumulated.

-If you do and things go wrong, or it ends up being the wrong choice for you, you’ll be able to use the complaints and compensation schemes available.
+If you do take regulated advice and things go wrong, or it ends up being the wrong choice for you, you’ll be able to use the complaints and compensation schemes available.

 When you ask your pension scheme trustees about pension transfers, the information you get will be about pension transfers in general and won’t be specific to your needs and circumstances.

-Firms advising on transferring your defined benefit pension to a defined contribution pension or a buy-out contract must usually have specialist knowledge in this area.
+Firms advising on transferring your defined benefit pension to a defined contribution pension must have specialist knowledge in this area.
 You can ask them if they’re qualified in this field.